janosgyerik/homepage/_posts/2013-06-20-building-reputation-on-stack-exchange-sites.markdown

 	<li>Search by tags to find questions in your strongest subjects.
 Sometimes there are easy questions that dropped off the front page of newest questions.
 This can be very lucrative, as you are looking at questions in your strong area, and you have more time to research and give a good answer.</li>
 	<li>Only open questions with 0 or 1 answer.
 Often the first answer is not that great, and it's quite possible that you can do better.
 When there are 2 or more answers it becomes less and less likely that you can give a better answer.</li>
 	<li>If you are tired of one site, or while waiting for a new set of questions to accumulate, switch to another site.</li>
-	<li>Setup filters on <a href="http://stackexchange.com/filters/new">http://stackexchange.com/filters/new</a> and email notifications of new questions in your favorite areas.
+	<li>Setup filters on [http://stackexchange.com/filters/new](http://stackexchange.com/filters/new) and email notifications of new questions in your favorite areas.
 This is most useful for tags with only a few questions per day or less.
 This is not useful at all for highly active tags with many questions per hour.</li>
 </ul>
 Typically I quickly scan the new questions.
 Usually I find a few I might be able to answer, read them properly, and if enough time passed, then if I reload the page I see a completely new set of questions.
 If I don't see anything suitable, then I check on my favorite tags for a few minutes, and switch back again to the first strategy.
 Or instead of checking on favorite tags, I can switch to another stack exchange site.